Chukak/containers/tests/README.md

 ./tests
 ```
 ### Test files
-The test for each class has two test files.
+The test for some classes has two test files.
 The `tst_name.cpp` file has tests for C++ code, for example: `tst_queue.cpp`.
 The `tst_name_c.cpp` file has tests for C code, for example: `tst_queue_c.cpp`.
 The `main.cpp` file is a main test file, has `CATCH_CONFIG_MAIN` macro.